vektorprime/flyff_combat_bot/README.md

 **Pick-up pets**

 Pick-up pets should be out BEFORE you start the bot.

+**General tips**

+Try to fight monsters your level or 1 level below.
+I usually hide special effects and player names, but this isn't required.
+Zoom out a bit and face the camera a little higher, it helps when the bot auto-focuses.

+**Troubleshooting**
+If you get any strange behavior, please restart Chrome and the bot.
+Things like character position not returning, or character no longer fighting are cleared with this.
+The bot is set to crash/close if it cannot set itself up.
+I do this so that I can detect errors instead of just proceeding.
+If you want to send me logs, set the log to "verbose" in the GUI.
+Then, send me the flyffcombat.log file.

 **EVERYTHING BELOW THIS LINE IS TECHNICAL DETAILS FOR ANYONE INTERESTED IN THE SOURCE CODE AND COMPILING**